Gagniuc/MATLAB-Coding-Examples-from-Simple-to-Complex/README.md

 ***

 > <i>Paul A. Gagniuc.
-Coding Examples from Simple to Complex - Applications in Javascript, Springer, 2024, pp. 1-240.</i>
+Coding Examples from Simple to Complex - Applications in MATLAB, Springer, 2024, pp. 1-255.</i>